 INDIANAPOLIS – Indiana lawmakers voted Wednesday to triple the fines for selling tobacco and vaping products to underage Hoosiers.

-Senate Bill 1 also would mirror new federal law limiting purchases to those 21 and older; Current state law says 18.
+Senate Bill 1 also would mirror a new federal law limiting purchases to those 21 and older; current state law says 18.

 “Our members are deeply concerned about the impact of tobacco use and vaping on the current and future workforce,” said Kevin Brinegar, president and CEO of the Indiana Chamber of Commerce.
 “This will help prevent tens of thousands of Hoosiers from going down the lifelong path of smoking.”

-The legislation passed the Senate Health Committee unanimously and now moves to the full Senate for consideration.
+The legislation passed the Senate Health and Provider Services Committee unanimously and now moves to the full Senate for consideration.

-Since the federal government acted at the end of 2019 on the age, some are wondering why Indiana has to follow suit.
+Since the federal government acted to change law at the end of 2019 on the age, some are wondering why Indiana has to follow suit.

-Testimony Tuesday showed that enforcement is a major reason and that the Indiana Alcohol and Tobacco Commission does much of that.
+Testimony on Tuesday showed that much of the enforcement is up to the Indiana Alcohol and Tobacco Commission so it is important to align state law.